Common Causes of Poor Plasma Cuts and How to Fix Them

 Replacement Guidelines

-Compatible parts are essential—ensure your new nozzles and electrodes match the specific amperage and gas type you’re using.
-This guarantees maximum performance and cut quality.
+Use compatible parts that match the amperage and gas type.
+This gives maximum performance and cut quality.

 Impact on Performance

-If your plasma cutter’s performance starts to falter, a damaged nozzle or electrode could be the culprit.
-Performance degradation often stems from inconsistent plasma flow or arc instability, triggered by nozzle and electrode damage.
+If plasma cutter performance drops, a damaged nozzle or electrode is often the cause.
+Damage creates inconsistent plasma flow or arc instability.

-This results in poor cut quality, uneven kerf widths, excessive dross, and irregular bevel angles.
-Regular consumable maintenance is crucial.
-Inspect nozzles and electrodes for pitting or wear beyond 3/32 inch (oxygen/air) or 1/8 inch (argon/nitrogen).
+The result is poor cut quality, uneven kerf widths, extra dross, and irregular bevel angles.
+Regular consumable maintenance is essential.
+Inspect nozzles and electrodes for pitting beyond approximately 0.040 inches (1 mm) for oxygen/air setups.

 • Amperage levels: Avoid operating above 95% of the nozzle’s rated capacity.